Glossary of Terms

 Distance Education/Learning occurs when students and their instructors are in different geographical locations and the instruction occurs on an electronic device, such as a computer or mobile phone.
 The learning can occur in a synchronous or asynchronous environment.

-A book that can be read in a digital formatsuch as a PDF or ePubusing a computer, tablet, or eBook reader.
+A book that can be accessed and read in a digital format, using a computer, tablet, or eBook reader.

-eLearning, short for electronic learning, is an umbrella term that refers to all types of training, education, and instruction that occurs through a digital medium, such as a computer or mobile phone.
+eLearning, short for electronic learning, is an umbrella term that refers to all types of training, education, and instruction that occur through a digital medium, such as a computer or mobile phone.

 Learning that is based on students being directly involved in a learning experience.
 Experiential learning engages students in critical thinking, problem solving, and decision making in contexts that are personally relevant to them.
 This approach to learning also involves making opportunities for debriefing and consolidation of ideas and skills through feedback, reflection, and the application of the ideas and skills to new situations.
 (UNESCO, 2010)